All Episodes

 You know, I'm glad you wrote this book.

-It's called Billionaire at the Barricades, the Populist Revolution from Reagan to Trump.
+It's called Billionaire at the Barricades, The Populist Revolution from Reagan to Trump.

-I was re who was it that wrote this.
+Who was it that wrote this?

 Is that what this is?